ncredinburgh/JavaForSmallTeams/specifics/100_know_how_to_implement_hashcode_and_equals.md

 }
 ```

-The brevity of these implementations is attractive, but their performance is measurably poor compared to all the implementations discussed so far.
-If you are confident that you will pick up real performance bottlenecks with testing and profiling then using these as initial placeholder implementations may be a reasonable approach, but in general we suggest you avoid them.
+The brevity of these implementations is attractive, but their performance is measurably poorer than others discussed so far.
+Good performance tests and regular profiling can help determine whether a poorly performing method genuinely leads to performance bottlenecks in your application.
+If you are confident that you would detect such adverse impacts then using these methods as initial placeholder implementations may be a reasonable approach.
+But in general we suggest you avoid them.

 ### Code Generators